Exporting to the United States in 2026: FDA Certifications, Regulations, and Strategies for the U.S. Market | Octagona Srl

 Frequently Asked Questions

-The main products regulated by the FDA for export to the United States include: * Food and beverages * Drugs * Medical devices * Cosmetics * Tobacco products * Radiation emitting products (such as X-ray machines and microwave ovens)
+The main products regulated by the FDA for export to the United States include: * Food * Drugs * Medical Devices * Cosmetics * Tobacco Products * Radiation-Emitting Electronic Products

-The Food and Drug Administration (FDA) regulates several product categories that many Italian companies wish to export to the United States, and knowing these categories is the first step in correctly setting up an entry strategy.
-These include, first and foremost, the food and the drinks, which must comply with strict food safety, traceability, and proper labeling standards, in addition to the registration of production facilities that process, package, or store products intended for the US market.
-Added to these are the cosmetics and personal care products, which, while not requiring prior formal approval before sale, must be safe, bear complete and truthful labeling, and contain only ingredients permitted by U.S. regulations.
-Another crucial category is that of medical devices, which includes very different products, from simple to more complex devices, all subject to registration and very stringent quality and control requirements.
-Finally, the Pharmaceutical and related products (as some parapharmaceutical products) undergo an even more rigorous process, which requires extensive technical documentation, safety testing, and compliance with good manufacturing practices, making accurate planning indispensable before entering the US market.
+The Food and Drug Administration (FDA) regulates several categories of products that many Italian companies wish to export to the United States, and knowing these categories is the first step in correctly setting the market entry strategy.
+First, these include food and the drinks, which must comply with strict standards for food safety, traceability, and proper labeling, as well as the registration of production facilities that process, package, or store products intended for the US market.
+In addition to these are the cosmetics and personal care products, which, although they do not require prior approval before sale, must be safe, have complete and truthful labeling, and contain only ingredients permitted under US regulations.
+Another crucial category is that of medical devices, which includes very diverse products, from simple to more complex devices, all subject to registration and very stringent quality and control requirements.
+Finally, the Pharmaceutical and related products (such as some parapharmaceutical products) undergo an even more rigorous process, requiring in-depth technical documentation, safety testing, and compliance with Good Manufacturing Practices, making careful planning essential before entering the US market.

 Why is it essential to register your company and facilities with the FDA before exporting?

-Company and facility registration with the FDA is a fundamental step because it effectively represents the “ID card” of the operator who wants to export to the United States.
-Without this registration, many products cannot be legally introduced into the U.S. market, and the concrete risk is that My shipment is stuck in customs subject to stricter controls, with significant costs and delays.
-Registering establishments and activities means providing clear information to the authorities about where and how food, cosmetics, medical devices, or drugs that will arrive in the US territory are produced, processed, or packaged, increasing the transparency and the traceability throughout the entire supply chain.
-Furthermore, registration is often required by U.S. business partners themselves, such as importers and distributors, who want to be certain they are working with operators who comply with local regulations.
-From a strategic point of view, therefore, completing these procedures in a timely manner allows Italian companies to present themselves as reliable partners, reduce the risk of border issues, and accelerate the start of sales in the U.S. market.
+The company and facility registration with the FDA is a fundamental step because it effectively represents the “ID card” of the operator who wants to export to the United States.
+Without this registration, many products cannot be legally introduced to the US market, and the concrete risk is that the My shipment is stuck in customs subject to stricter controls, with significant costs and delays.
+Registering establishments and activities means providing the authority with clear information on where and how the food, cosmetics, medical devices, or drugs that will arrive in the US territory are produced, processed, or packaged, increasing transparency and the traceability throughout the entire supply chain.
+Furthermore, registration is often required by U.S. business partners themselves, such as importers and distributors, who want to be sure they are working with operators who comply with local regulations.
+From a strategic point of view, therefore, completing these procedures on time allows the Italian company to present itself as a reliable partner, reduce the risk of problems at the border, and accelerate the launch of sales in the U.S. market.

-What is the role of the Free Sale Certificate (FSC) in exporting to the United States?
+What is the role of the Certificate of Free Sale (CFS) in exporting to the United States?

-The Certificate of Free Sale (CFS) is a document that certifies that a specific product is already legally marketed in the country of origin and is therefore not subject to particular prohibitions or restrictions.
-In the context of exporting to the United States, CLV plays an important role because it represents a guarantee for American authorities and business partners that the product meets the minimum standards required in the country of manufacture.
-This certificate is frequently required for import practices, especially for sensitive categories such as certain food products, cosmetics, or devices, and is used to support the technical documentation and certifications required by the FDA.
-For Italian companies, having an updated CLV means being able to demonstrate, in a simple and formal way, that the product is not only compliant with internal regulations but that it is already present on the market without known issues.
-In practice, the CLV does not replace the authorizations or registrations required by the United States, but rather supplements them, simplifying relationships with importers, customs authorities, and, in general, all actors involved in the distribution chain.
+The Certificate of Free Sale (CFS) is a document that certifies that a specific product is already legally marketed in the country of origin and, consequently, is not subject to particular prohibitions or restrictions.
+In the context of exporting to the United States, the CLV plays an important role because it represents a guarantee for American authorities and business partners that the product meets the minimum standards set in the country of origin.
+This certificate is frequently required for import practices, especially for sensitive categories such as certain foodstuffs, cosmetics, or devices, and is used to support the technical documentation and certifications required by the FDA.
+For Italian companies, having an up-to-date CLV means being able to demonstrate, simply and formally, that the product not only complies with internal regulations but is also already present on the market without known issues.
+In practice, the CLV does not replace authorizations or registrations required by the United States, but complements them, simplifying relationships with importers, customs authorities, and, in general, all players involved in the distribution chain.

 Why is labeling so important for exporting to the United States?

 Labeling is one of the most delicate aspects of exporting to the United States because it represents the first point of contact between the product, control authorities, and the final consumer.
-A correct label is not just a formal requirement, but the tool through which fundamental information is communicated, such as ingredients, Instructions for use, safety warnings, Manufacturer details and in the case of food, Nutritional values e Expiration date.
-The FDA pays particular attention to the clarity, truthfulness, and readability of labels to prevent US consumers from being misled or from sensitive information, such as allergens or potential risks of use, being omitted.
-For Italian companies, this means adapting the label to US regulations, correctly translating information into English, and respecting the minimum graphic layouts required, such as the structure of the nutritional panel for food products or the placement of warnings for cosmetic products.
+A correct label is not just a formal requirement, but the tool through which fundamental information is communicated, such as ingredients, how to use, safety warnings, Manufacturer details and in the case of food, Nutritional values e Expiration date.
+The FDA pays particular attention to the clarity, truthfulness, and readability of labels to prevent U.S. consumers from being misled or from sensitive information, such as allergens or potential usage risks, being omitted.
+For Italian companies, this means adapting the label to U.S. regulations, correctly translating information into English, and adhering to the minimum graphic layouts required, such as the structure of the nutritional panel for food products or the layout of warnings for cosmetic products.
 An incomplete or non-compliant label can lead not only to disputes and seizures at customs but also to damage to image and loss of trust from business partners and consumers.

 Entering the US market means facing a combination of opportunities and challenges that require a well-structured strategy.
-One of the main difficulties concerns the regulatory barriersThe FDA regulations are complex and vary by product category, which necessitates carefully studying applicable requirements and maintaining a high level of compliance over time.
-Another challenge is competitionThe United States hosts a large number of deeply rooted local and international companies, which forces Italian businesses to focus on quality, innovation, and the ability to differentiate their offerings to stand out in often saturated sectors. bureaucracy and the Administrative procedures they constitute a significant obstacle, as entering the US market is not limited to simply selling the product.
-It requires careful management of aspects such as taxation, Incoterms, customs regulations, and intellectual property protection.
-To face these challenges, it is essential to combine solid regulatory preparation, careful commercial planning, and a network of expert partners and consultants, in order to reduce risks and maximize the potential of "Made in Italy" in the eyes of the US consumer.
+One of the main difficulties involves the regulatory barriersThe FDA regulations are articulated and differentiated by product category, which implies the need to carefully study the applicable requirements and to maintain a high level of compliance over time.
+Another challenge is the competitionThe United States hosts a large number of deeply rooted local and international companies, which compels Italian businesses to focus on quality, innovation, and the ability to differentiate their offerings to stand out in often saturated sectors. bureaucracy and the Administrative procedures they constitute an obstacle not to be underestimated, because entering the U.S. market is not exhausted by simply selling the product, but requires careful management of aspects such as taxation, Incoterms, customs regulations, and intellectual property protection.
+To face these challenges, it is essential to combine solid regulatory preparation, careful commercial planning, and a network of expert partners and consultants, in order to reduce risks and maximize the potential of "Made in Italy" in the eyes of U.S. consumers.

 If you want to learn more about the content of this article